microsoft/sqlworkshops/sql2019lab/04_DataVirtualization.md

 **NOTE**: *If at anytime during the Activities of this Module you need to "start over" you can go back to the first Activity in 4.0 and run through all the steps again.*

 **NOTE**: *There are example scripts in **sql2019lab\04_DataVirtualization** for other data sources for you to use at a later time for Hadoop, Oracle, CosmosDB (through MongoDB), SQL Server 2008R2, and SAP HANA.
 For these examples, you will need to create or use your own external data source.
-The scripts or directions to create table definitions, data, and external tables are included.*
+The scripts and directions to create table definitions, data, and external tables are included.*

 <p><b><a name="activitysteps">Activity Steps</a></b></p>